guigonse/processing-phisics/README.md

-# processing-phisics
+# processing-physics
-Project for essays with phisics libraries in processing environ
+Project for essays with physics libraries in processing environ